Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Conclusions

-Although the flexible power method itself is not new, we gave more algorithmic and implementation details in this paper on how to carry out this procedure in a practical setting.
-In particular, we presented a better way to compute the Rayleigh quotient, and pointed out an alternative way to extract possibly better approximation to the desired eigenvalue.
-We also developed a practical and effective way to monitor the convergence of the flexible power iteration by computing an average (finite) residual estimate.
-Such a residual estimate is used to determine when to decrease $t$ to improve convergence and when to terminate the power iteration.
+In this paper, we described a power method for solving a class of infinite-dimensional tensor eigenvalue problems for an infinite-dimensional matrix $\bH$ with a special type of Kronecker product structure, assuming that the approximate eigenvector can be represented by an infinite translational invariant tensor ring (iTR).
+We presented some algebraic properties of the iTR in terms of its transfer matrix and showed how to obtain a canonical form, which is convenient for manipulating an iTR in several calculations.
+We showed how the Rayleigh-quotient per site of an iTR $\bfx$ with respect to the matrix $\bH$ can be efficiently computed.
+Although the power method itself is not new, the purpose of our paper is to clearly formulate this type of problem from a numerical linear algebra point of view and describe how a standard numerical algorithm such as the power method can be modified and applied to solve this type of problem.
+We have provided algorithmic and implementation details on how to carry out this procedure in a practical setting.
+In particular, we presented a better way to compute the Rayleigh quotient per site, and pointed out an alternative way to extract possibly better approximations to the desired eigenvalue.
+We also developed a practical and effective way to monitor the convergence of the power iteration by computing a projected residual estimate.
+Such a residual estimate is used to determine when to decrease the parameter $t$ to improve convergence and when to terminate the power iteration.

-We should note that the flexible power iteration is not the only method for solving this type of infinite dimensional tensor eigenvalue problems.
+We should note that the flexible power iteration is not the only method for solving this type of infinite-dimensional tensor eigenvalue problems.
 Alternative methods include the infinite density matrix renormalization (iDMRG) method and the variational uniform matrix product states (vUMPS) method.
-The purpose of our paper is to clearly formulate this type of problem from a numerical linear algebra point of view and describe how a standard numerical algorithm such as the power method can be modified and applied to solve this type of problem.
 Due to the infinite dimensionality of the eigenvalue problem, special care must be exercised to compute quantities such as the Rayleigh quotient and the residual of an approximate eigenpair.
-We also need to take into account the approximation that must be made in the multiplication of the matrix exponential $e^{-\bH t}$ with an iTR $\bfx$.
-A comparison of the flexible power method with other algorithms will be made in future study.
+We also need to take into account the approximation that must be made in the multiplication of the matrix exponential $e^{-\bH t}$ with an iTR.
+A comparison to other algorithms and higher order Lie--Trotter product formulas will be made in a future study.